 One of the things I love about swimrun is the fact that precisely at that time you feel cold you start to run, you warm up.
 It is a life-affirming motivation to run.

-On we went…. finishing 21st in the male category, not too shabby for Dave's first race.
+On we went…. finishing 21st in the male category, given the illness we were happy.

 Quite a race, lovely seaweed, and a final swim we will never forget.